rotationalio/ensign/docs/content/examples/data_engineers.md

 ## Next Steps

 Hopefully running this example gives you a general idea on how to build an event-driven application using Watermill and Ensign.
 You can modify this example slightly and have the Ensign consumer do the entire work of checking and inserting new weather records into the database (replace the handler with a `NoPublisherHandler`), but remember that loose coupling is the name of the game with event driven architectures!
-You can also challenge yourself by creating a consumer that takes the records produced by the publisher and updates a front end application with the latest weather data...
+You can also challenge yourself by creating a consumer that takes the records produced by the publisher and updates a front end application with the latest weather data.

+Imagine all the possibilities that event-driven architectures open up!
+You no longer have to worry about multiple users hitting your database and bringing it down by running a massive `select * from` query or worse, dropping a table!
+You can simply publish different data streams from your database to meet all of your various end users data requirements.
+Now you have even better control over data access as you can select which fields to publish and you can also mask PII data prior to publishing.
+No longer do end users need to build their applications using mock data only to find all sorts of data issues in production.
+They can directly work with production data and deploy their applications faster and with less headache.

 Let us know ([info@rotational.io](mailto:info@rotational.io)) what you end up making with Ensign!